tarrball/substrate-front-end-angular-template/README.md

 ### Installation

-The codebase is installed using `git` and the [Angular CLI](https://angular.io/cli).
-This tutorial assumes you have installed the Angular CLI globally.
+The codebase is installed using [git](https://git-scm.com/) and the [Angular CLI](https://angular.io/cli).
+This tutorial assumes you have installed git and the Angular CLI.

 ```sh
 git clone https://github.com/tarrball/substrate-angular-template.git